TRP – Temporary Resident Permit to Canada – A Remedy for Inadmissibility

 - If the TRP is valid for six months or more, you may apply for a Work Permit or a Study Permit and then work or study in Canada.

-- If the inadmissibility is due to being a family member of someone who is inadmissible to Canada or because of the health grounds and you continuously stay in Canada with valid TRPs for at least three years, you could apply for Permanent Residency of Canada (note to practitioners: see paragraph 65(b)(i) of the IRPR).
+- If the inadmissibility is due to being a family member of someone who is inadmissible to Canada or because of health grounds and you continuously stay in Canada with valid TRPs for at least three years, you could apply for Permanent Residency of Canada (note to practitioners: see paragraph 65(b)(i) of the IRPR).

 - If the inadmissibility is due to criminality (or rather subsection 36(1) of the IRPA), and you continuously stay in Canada with valid TRPs for at least five years, you could apply for Permanent Residency of Canada (note to practitioners: see paragraph 65(b)(ii)of the IRPR)

 To be eligible to apply for permanent residency, you need to stay in Canada continuously.
 This means you need to apply for multiple TRPs, and each time you show to the officer, you meet the requirements.
 Please read the following article for more information:

 Who may not apply for a TRP?